 Agamon Hefer

-Agamon Hefer is located not far from Viker Lookout (see map at the beginning of this post).
-And I created a dedicated post for Agamon Hefer.
-In this scope, though I visited Agamon Hefer several times, I never saw pelican there.
-Even during the migration season.
+Agamon Hefer is near Viker Lookout (see the map at the beginning of this post).
+And I created a dedicated article for Agamon Hefer.
+In this scope, I wanted to mention that I visited Agamon Hefer about ten times in recent years but never saw pelicans there, even during the migration season.
+Nonetheless, I am mentioning this place since I saw photos of pelicans from there.

 And since we are traveling along the Alexander River, I want to mention another animal-related attraction.
 It is Turtle Bridge at Alexander River, the place to see Nile Softshell Turtles.